hackclub/hackclub/workshops/color_scheme_generator/README.md

 Now we finished writing our `Color.js` component.
 Don't worry, nothing will be on the webpage without rendering the component.

-Then open the `App.js` component, where we do our major work.
+Open the `App.js` component.
 For getting a random color we are using a package [randomcolor](https://randomcolor.lllllllllllllllll.com/), which is a small library of some random colors.
 It is already installed in the starter template.
-Let's import our `Color.js` and `randomColor` into our `App.js` component.
+Let's import `Color.js` and `randomColor` into our `App.js` component.
 Add these lines of code to the `App` component.

 ```jsx
 import Color from './Color'